Lincoln County Leader (1893–1987): Post-war years

 In 1951, Elmer Price was editor of the Leader.
 Price published articles critical of local law enforcement.
 In early November 1951, Price was summoned by the Lincoln County grand jury and questioned about his sources for articles on local vice operations of the police.
 In October 1951, Price published a black-bordered editorial "mourning the death of 'official integrity and responsibility'".
 The occasion for this was that publication of the expenditures of Lincoln County had been suspended for one year.

 As of July 1960, the Leader was printed by the offset method.
 Offset printing was a process based upon lithography.
 It was different from letter press printing, and it eliminated the stereotyping process.

 In February 1967, Lee Irwin was the co-publisher of the Lincoln County Leader, as well as three other newspapers in Oregon, the Gresham Outlook, the Sandy Post, and the Newport News.

 Last years of publication

 In July 1974, the Lincoln County Leader was jointly owned by Walter Taylor, of Newport, and Lee Irwin, of Gresham.
 At that time Irwin and Taylor were also co-owners, with David Juenke, of other newspapers, including the then-recently acquired weekly Seaside Signal (circulation: 3,200) and the Tillamook Headlight Herald.
 Irwin and Taylor also owned the Newport News-Times, the Gresham Outlook, and the Sandy Post.

 In 1975 the Lincoln County Leader won an award from the Oregon Newspaper Publishers Association for general excellence for newspapers published weekly.
-The newspaper’s circulation at that time was 2,700.
+The newspaper's circulation at that time was 2,700.

+Taylor and Irwin sold the newspaper in 1977 to the Democrat-Herald Publishing Co., which published the Albany Democrat-Herald.
+Capital Cities purchased the company in 1980.
 The Leader remained in operation until 1987.